Fresnel zone plates for reconfigurable atomic waveguides: Abstract

 \section{Abstract}

-Fresnel zone plates (FZPs), with patterns of $1\,\upmu$m resolution, allow the formation of clean, diffraction-limited foci -- but have a static phase profile.
+Fresnel zone plates (FZPs), with patterns of $1\,\upmu$m resolution and $10^{8+}$ `pixels', allow the formation of clean, diffraction-limited foci -- but have a static phase profile.
 Spatial light modulators (SLMs) allow dynamic control of spatial beam intensity and phase -- but are bulky and currently limited to roughly $10\,\upmu$m pixel sizes and $1\,$Mega-pixel formats.
-Here, we present a new `best-of-both' kind of FZP, scalable to large area rings currently incompatible with direct SLM generation.
-It is equivalent to a plano-convex donut lens, whereby light's local intensity and global phase at the FZP map directly onto the image plane.
+Here, we present a new `best-of-both' kind of FZP, scalable to rings orders of magnitude larger than those possible via direct SLM generation.
+It is equivalent to a plano-convex donut lens, whereby light's local intensity and global phase at the FZP map directly onto the focal plane.
 The same FZP under different SLM illumination can generate: rings and arcs, double-rings, phase windings and ring lattices (or dynamic combinations thereof).
 The smooth and adaptable near-field waveguide this enables will be ideal for Sagnac interferometry with ultracold atoms.